Alisha Chinai: Career

 Simultaneously, she recorded many songs as a pop singer, with accompanying album releases.
 Chinai was noted for her 1995 hit single and album, titled Made in India, which was composed by Biddu and went on to become one of the highest-selling pop albums of its time, making Alisha became a household name.
 It contains well-known songs such as "Aaja Mere Dil Mein", "Ek Baar Do Baar", "Sun O Meri Dhadkan", "Tu Kahan", "Ooh La La", "Tu Jo Mila", "Dhokha Diya Hai Re Tune Mere Dil" and "Lover Girl".
 With its success, Chinai announced her departure from playback singing and wanted to concentrate only on private pop albums.
 However, her follow-up releases were less successful.
 This was also the period when she got into a major controversy with the man who recorded several hit songs with her, Anu Malik.
 During the release of Made in India, Chinai had accused Anu Malik of molesting her.
 Anu Malik and Chinai did not work for several years, only to reunite in 2003 with Ishq Vishk.

 Chinai's comeback to film music was with the song "Oh My Darling" in the Yash Raj film Mujhse Dosti Karoge!.
 From 2000 to 2009, she recorded primarily with Himesh Reshammiya, Shankar–Ehsaan–Loy and Pritam.
 After her controversy with Anu Malik in the 1990s, she patched up with him to record for a number of films, starting with Ishq Vishk, Fida, No Entry, Love Story 2050, Maan Gaye Mughle Azam, Ugly Aur Pagli, Chehraa and Kambakht Ishq.

 In 2005, Chinai's career reached a new high when she sang "Kajra Re" (Bunty Aur Babli).
 The song was a hit and won her a Filmfare Award for Best Female Playback Singer.
 She was also a judge on Indian Idol 3 and is a judge on Zee TV's Star Ya Rockstar with Anu Malik.

+In 2021, Alisha Chinai was on Jay-Ho!
+The Jay Kumar Show, where she talked about her childhood.
+She shared that her love for music began early, with school performances and her mother's influence, as her mom enjoyed Western pop music.
+Alisha also mentioned how she challenged the stereotype that Indian girls couldn’t sing pop music with her own work.